amitkumar2k04/Dev-Connect/tasks.md

 - login and see if your data is coming properly in the store
 - Navbar should update as soon as user logs in.

+## EP3
+- You should not be able to access other routes without login
+- If token is not present re-direct user to login page
+- get the feed and add the feed in the store
+- Build the user card for feed

 ## Razorpay payment Gateway Integration
        PART 1:
        - Created a UI for premium page